The Wife’s Story

 People still speculate about why she moved to the other side of the world, and infer that somehow the distance is an indicator of his guilt.
 There is, though, another inference to be drawn about her motives.

 The following year she was a prosecution witness at both retrials.
 The first time this was by video link.
 When the jury was not convinced of his guilt and a second retrial was ordered she flew across the world again to give evidence against her former husband.
+By now she had a great deal to say.

 -